Here are a few frequently asked questions that I get from friends, family, and readers.

 How does your husband feel about home schooling?

-Although he was not on board in the beginning, he now sees the value in home schooling and supports it 100%.
+Although my husband didn’t agree to homeschooling at first, he now sees the value in home schooling and supports it 100%.

-How do you work full time and home school?
+How did you work full time and homeschool?

 What curriculum do you use?